Wolk9/Superpy-WINC/Readme.md

    - **Profit Report for a Specific Date**: python super.py report profit --date YYYY-MM-DD

+  The inventory report is created in CSV format with the name inventory_report.csv.

 ## Data Storage

 All transaction data is stored in CSV files located in the `data` directory: